Leaderboard

 Valve lifter noise

-I would not recommend oil additives as they have a tendency to create a froth of air bubbles ones circulated through the engine and can ultimately increase friction. a trick that I personally have never used but have read of others having success is draining 1 quart of your engine oil and adding 1 quart of automatic transmission fluid to replace said engine oil. you don't drive it with the ATF in the crank case. allow to idle for 20-30 minutes and listen for your lifters quiet down. drain oil pan and refill with a quality 5w-40 or 0w-40 synthetic.2 points -
+6. I would not recommend oil additives as they have a tendency to create a froth of air bubbles ones circulated through the engine and can ultimately increase friction. a trick that I personally have never used but have read of others having success is draining 1 quart of your engine oil and adding 1 quart of automatic transmission fluid to replace said engine oil. you don't drive it with the ATF in the crank case. allow to idle for 20-30 minutes and listen for your lifters quiet down. drain oil pan and refill with a quality 5w-40 or 0w-40 synthetic.

 Thought I'd put this Group Buy together for you.
 Lot's of knock-off's about on the market but these are genuine items, direct from SPA Turbo themselves, can be big discount's if I buy ten at least from them or a sizeable order value, so see if any of you lot are interested on any VAG engines.
 List includes: 1.8/2.0 8V 1.8/2.0 16V 1.8 20V VR6 12V VR6 24V 1.9 TDI 2.5 20V 2.0 20V 2.5 TDI aircooled Here's how import taxes work; Price of unit, plus postage then VAT and import duty - usually 5-6% to add, then it's either pick up from Manchester or postage to you.
-So - £100 unit price, sa1 point
+So - £100 unit price, sa

 1 point